oskarsh/Zeitgeist_old/README.md

 ## Desktop Client

 Zeitgeist also offers a highly experimental Desktop Client.
 There are some issues tied to the Flutter Desktop Experience that makes further development really hard.
 A official Desktop Client will be released once the Problems are figured out by the Flutter team.
 However if you want to run and build it yourself check the [Documentation](https://github.com/daehruoydeef/Zeitgeist/wiki).
+Since this is not the main focus it will be not supported for now.